Docs Evidence, Boundary

 6. Sales plans.
 Occasionally, and more often in the case of a sale by auction, there is a sales plan included in the marketing material for the property.
 These might contain additional information not found in the conveyance plan, but they should be used with caution as they are very often an adaptation of an Ordnance Survey map (ie, a map not drawn as a property map but as a map of physical features that may not represent property boundaries).
 In any case, they would normally be superseded by the conveyance plan.

-7. Planning drawings.
-In particular, any site survey or layout drawing that incorporates a site survey showing the physical features that were on the ground immediately prior to the commencement of building work.
-Sometimes these drawings can help identify a property boundary.
+Some of the pre-existing physical features recorded by the site survey will survive the building phase and will still be present on the ground in the present day.
+Such features may be very helpful to the investigation of a boundary.
 However, it must be remembered that the purpose of these drawings is to convince a council planning department of the appropriateness of a proposed development (eg. a new house, or an extension or a garage) and that the development conforms to building regulations.
 If the drawing shows a boundary then that boundary is either a physical feature (which may not be a boundary) or is the then owner's estimate of the position of the boundary: either of these might be in error.
-Further, it is a drawing of what was proposed, and what has actually been built may differ in size and in position from what was drawn.

 8. Published maps.
 Refer to the Using Ordnance Survey maps page.

 Photographs fall into two categories, aerial and terrestrial, and these categories can each be divided.
 Aerial photographs are classed as either vertical or oblique, depending on the direction in which the camera was pointing.
-Terrestrial photographs are photographs taken using a camera that is held in the hand of someone standing on the ground, or from camera mounted on a tripod that is standing on the ground.
+Terrestrial photographs are photographs taken using a camera that is held in the hand of someone standing on the ground, or from camera mounted on a tripod that is standing on the ground, or sometimes on a high vantage point.
 Terrestrial photographs are found in family photo albums and in archived collections of photographs.

 9. Vertical aerial photographs always carry a precise date and can be relied on, more than a map, to show you what was present on the day the photograph was taken.
 Like a map, aerial photographs will show only the physical features, not the position of the boundary.
 Aerial photographs may hold the answers to questions of historical usage of a disputed piece of land.
 Enlargements are needed if you are to be able to see enough detail, and expertise may be required to understand the rather unaccustomed vertical view, but interpretation is made easier by viewing in 3D the overlapping part of two adjacent photographs.
 Detail is often obscured by overhanging vegetation or in the shadows of tall structures such as buildings.
 Taking measurements from a vertical aerial photograph is possible: a land surveyor will be able to assess only approximate measurements, it takes an expensive photogrammetric operation to obtain any kind of precision.